twolfson/if-i-were-to-build-a-startup-web-app/explorations/3-django-server-react-ui/README.md

 - `flake8`
 - `black`
-- TODO: Add new ones?
+- `eslint`
+- `prettier`

 They should automatically be installed via Poetry and able to be used in your IDE or CLI

 ### LiveReload
-- TODO: Updates for this?
-We're using https://github.com/lepture/python-livereload for now.
-It's not required but it helps with page autorefresh on edit
+https://github.com/lepture/python-livereload can be used for refreshing pages on Django HTML edit.

 ## Testing
 We provide a convenience wrapper for all our test utilities via: